Chocolate Raspberry Brownies

 My husband loves chocolate brownie, the Jamie Oliver one with lots of butter, dark chocolate, sugar and eggs.
-My husband also has high cholesterol!
+My husband also has a history of high cholesterol!

 It sounds like a long list of ingredients, but by using the food processor to mix it all together, it really is quite quick and easy to make.

 For a Valentine’s theme I cut a heart shape out of paper and used it as a stencil to make the icing sugar heart on top and decorated with fresh raspberries from our garden….yum!

 Most importantly, my husband said it was really delicious 🙂